 What is Inflammatory Bowel Disease?

 The term Inflammatory Bowel Disease (IBD) is an umbrella term used to describe disorders in which the digestive tract is chronically inflamed.
 Two such disorders include Crohn’s disease and ulcerative colitis.
-Crohn’s disease is characterized by inflammation of the lining of the digestive tract and can often involve the deeper layers of the digestive tract.
-Crohn’s can occur at any point throughout the gastrointestinal tract, although is mainly present in the ileum and the start of the large intestine. ulcerative colitis is characterized by ulcerations along the outer lining of the large intestine (colon) and the rectum.
+Crohn’s disease is characterized by inflammation of the lining of the digestive tract.
+It can also often involve the deeper layers of the digestive tract.
+On the other hand, Crohn’s can occur at any point throughout the gastrointestinal tract.
+Although, it is mainly present in the ileum and the start of the large intestine. ulcerative colitis is characterized by ulcerations along the outer lining of the large intestine (colon) and the rectum.

 What are the Symptoms of Inflammatory Bowel Disease?